Porcelain (song): Release

 The sixth single from Play, "Porcelain" was first released to radio on April 25, 2000, then issued as a physical single on June 12, 2000.
 Like other tracks from the album, "Porcelain" was licensed for use in numerous commercials and films.
+Prior to its release on Play, the song appeared in the 1998 film Playing by Heart and its accompanying soundtrack album.
 English director Danny Boyle featured "Porcelain" in his 2000 film The Beach, with Moby later crediting the film with significantly raising exposure of the song.
 "Porcelain" was also notably featured in commercials for the Volkswagen Polo, Bosch, and France Télécom.

 "Porcelain" became one of the most successful singles from Play, and Moby has since referred to it as "probably the most signature song" on the album.
 It debuted at its peak position of number five on the UK Singles Chart.
 The single also charted in numerous other European countries, including France, Germany, Ireland, the Netherlands, and Switzerland.
-In Canada, "Porcelain" peaked at number 50 on the RPM national singles chart, while in the United States, it placed on several genre-specific Billboard charts tracking popular records in dance and rock markets.
+In Canada, "Porcelain" reached number 50 on the RPM national singles chart before the magazine was discontinued, while in the United States, it placed on several genre-specific Billboard charts tracking popular records in dance and rock markets.

 Critical reception and legacy

 Entertainment Weekly's David Browne deemed "Porcelain" a standout track on Play, praising it as a "gorgeous" song anchored by Moby's "plaintive" vocal performance.
 Chicago Sun-Times critic Jim DeRogatis found the song "emotional and gripping" and remarked that if it "didn't move you (in every sense of the word), then you probably had no pulse."
 Alexandra Marshall of MTV described "Porcelain" as "a lush little snippet which sounds like a basement tape from a Magnetic Fields EP."
 The Birmingham Evening Mail said that the song's "sweeping melody and atmospheric vocals" create a "distinctive soundscape".

 Naming it the 26th best single of 2000, Playlouder referred to "Porcelain" as Play's "most crushingly heavenly track" and stated that "familiarity made it no less of a glorious single."
-It was voted by critics as the 56th best single of 2000 in The Village Voice's year-end Pazz & Jop poll.
+It was voted by critics as the 56th-best single of 2000 in The Village Voice's year-end Pazz & Jop poll.
 In 2003, Q listed "Porcelain" as one of the 1,001 best songs of all time.
 The Rock and Roll Hall of Fame featured the track in its exhibit "The Songs That Shaped Rock and Roll".
 Liana Jonas of AllMusic referred to "Porcelain" as "a groundbreaking recording", noting that the song's commercial success "helped bring electronica music into the limelight."
 Moby named his 2016 memoir after the song.
 Later, "Porcelain" was prominently sampled on rapper ASAP Rocky's 2018 song "ASAP Forever", with Moby being credited as a featured artist on the track.
 For his 19th studio album Reprise (2021), Moby recorded a new version of "Porcelain" featuring Jim James of My Morning Jacket on vocals, which was released as the first single from the album on March 26, 2021.